plabayo/.github/profile/README.md

 We take our craft serious and work on the fringes of playfulness.

 If you like or work and would like to donate to us, you can do so at <https://github.com/sponsors/plabayo>.
+Part of the donations we receive we reuse for sponsoring back into projects we believe in and want to support.